Iron Behind the Velvet - Chapter 1

 “He must be miserable.
 He’s just home.
 To have to leave his family again …” Shaking her head, she sank into his big chair to change her shoes.

 “To find that Luke has lost his memories of him.
 And the baby ...”
 Vincent continued.
 “He’s missed her birth, missed bonding with her.
 Olivia has had to rely on others.
-It is all very sad now, but in time, they will find each other again.”
+It's all very sad now, but in time, they'll find each other again.”

 “I still feel terrible.
 I wish every day I’d had no part of it.”